folio-org/mod-circulation/doc/guide.md

 ### Statuses

-#### Item statuses

-Items can have the following statuses:
-* "Available"
-* "Checked out"
-* "Checked out - Held"
-* "Checked out - Recalled"

-#### Request statuses

-Requests can have the following statuses:
-* "Open - Not yet filled"
-* "Open - Awaiting pickup"
-* "Closed - Filled"
+See list of item and request statuses in the [README](../README.md) file

-So, if a request for an item that is already checked out to another requester is created, the request status becomes "not yet filled".
-If the item is checked in AND the request is the first in the list of requests(*), the request status is set to "awaiting pickup".
+So, if a request for an item that is already checked out to another user is created, the request status becomes "not yet filled".
+If the item is checked in AND the request is the first in the list of requests [^1], the request status is set to "awaiting pickup".
 If the item is then picked up, the request is closed and a loan is created.

-*) Currently this is ordered by creation date (time stamp) and can not be altered.
+[^1]: Currently this is ordered by creation date (time stamp) and can not be altered.